THE REGULARS: Pandemic produces obstacles to return from foreign trip

 As we watched the news on Sunday, the 15th, we watched video of people jammed together going down escalators to Immigration and Customs and waiting in line up to seven hours in Miami and Dallas.
 The pictures depicted people standing shoulder to shoulder.

 A chartered plane was the only way we were going to get home.
-None of us wanted to go to Miami, so San Juan, Puerto Rico, seemed to be the best idea - we would go through customs, and TSA was there.
-Having trouble making reservations online, my travel agent saved the day for all of us and got us on a flight to Puerto Rico.
+None of us wanted to go to Miami, so San Juan, Puerto Rico, seemed to be the best idea - we would go through customs and TSA there.
+Having trouble making reservations online, my travel agent saved the day for all of us and got us on a flight from San Juan, Puerto Rico, to Chicago.

 Going to San Juan by charter airplane was the best option.
 We were the only ones on the aircraft and when we went through immigration at the main terminal, we were the only ones, as well.
 That was an eerie feeling - no one but us and the agents.
 I have never had that happen in the past.
 Before leaving that area, we were screened by the National Guard, and we all passed.